 Generally speaking, server-to-server tracking on the web works by generating and storing a unique identifier of some kind when a user clicks a tracking link or generates an ad impression.
 When the same user later makes a conversion (or other trackable action), the unique ID is matched back to the user.
 This is done by posting that same unique identifier back to the tracking server.

-How It Works with Affiliates
+How Server-Side Tracking Works with Affiliates

-The ID gets passed through the tracking URL to the server hosting the offer landing page and is stored by the advertiser.
-This identifier is passed through as a variable throughout the conversion funnel.
+The ID gets passed through the tracking URL to the server hosting the offer landing page, where it is stored by the advertiser.
+This ID is then passed through as a variable throughout the conversion funnel.

 How Does the Advertiser Store the Transaction ID?